 Before you get discouraged, however, ponder this: Perhaps, in wrangling over the right withdrawal rate, we’re seeking to solve the wrong problem.
 The underlying assumption is that retirees would robotically increase their annual portfolio withdrawals along with inflation, no matter how bad things get in the financial markets.
 This is a dubious assumption: If faced with a 50% drop in share prices, most folks would instinctively cut back their spending—and rightly so.

-An alternative strategy: Once you reach age 70, you might base your annual withdrawals from your entire portfolio on the IRS table that’s most commonly used for required minimum distributions from retirement accounts.
+An alternative strategy: You might base your annual withdrawals from your entire portfolio on the IRS table that’s most commonly used for required minimum distributions from retirement accounts.
 This approach, which adjusts withdrawals based on both your portfolio’s value and your shrinking life expectancy, was endorsed by a 2017 study.